-Emphasis of Matter - Applying for New Accounting Standards
+Emphasis of Matter - Application of New Accounting Standards

-We draw attention to Notes 3 of the consolidated financial statements, which describes the Bank and its subsidiaries applied for the International Financial Reporting Standard 9 "Financial Instruments" and 15 "Revenue from Contracts with Customers" starting from 1 January 2018, and elected not to restate the consolidated financial statements for prior periods.
-Our conclusion is not modified in respect of this matter.
+As described in Note 3 of the consolidated financial statements, the Bank and its subsidiaries applied the International Financial Reporting Standard 9, "Financial Instruments" and 15, "Revenue from Contracts with Customers" on 1 January, 2018, and elected not to restate the consolidated financial statements for prior periods.
+Our opinion is not modified in respect of this matter.